nymtech/docs/content/quickstart/run-a-mixnode.md

 The `--location` flag is optional but helps us debug the testnet.

-To participate in the Nym testnet, `--host` needs to be publicly routable on the internet.
+To participate in the Nym testnet, `--host` must be publicly routable on the internet.
 It can be either Ipv4 or IPv6.

 Run the mixnode: